reactjs hooks

 6. useCallback

-The useCallback hook is used in the case we have a component in reacting in which the child component is rerendering multiple times without need.
+The useCallback hook is useful in the case we have a component in reacting in which the child component is rerendering multiple times without need.

 const